jinzhu6/Intership_pose_estimation_from_keypoints/README.md

 call main.py to create a figure with the cad projection on it.
 There is an exemple of the data you need in the folder images_test

 The code is pretty simple to adapt, if you have question ask me.

+The video maker is not very optimized, it saves all the frame, you can use it almost the same way than main.py